una-ui/una-ui/docs/content/3.components/tooltip.md

 | side        | top     | `top` `right` `bottom` `left` | The preferred side of the trigger to render against when open.
 Will be reversed when collisions occur and avoidCollisions is enabled. |
 | sideOffset  | -       | `number`                      | The distance in pixels from the trigger.                                                                                              |

-:read-more{to="https://www.radix-vue.com/components/tooltip#content" title="Radix Tooltip Content API"}
+:read-more{to="https://www.radix-vue.com/components/tooltip#content" title="Radix Tooltip Content API" target="_blank"}

 :::CodeGroup
 ::div{label="Preview" preview}